mauriciokonrath/cross-lingual-bert/README.md

-# Comparing BERT Variants for Sensitive Information Classification in Portuguese
+# Limits and Surprises of Cross-Lingual BERT Under Data Scarcity: A Portuguese Case Study in Sensitive-Text Classification

 This repository contains text classification implementations using different BERT model variants with Portuguese datasets.